 At least 3 years’ work experience in the mentioned position;

-Experience in at least 1 project developed under the technological stack used for similar projects, implemented during the last 3 years;
+Experience in at least 1 project developed under the technological stack used for similar projects, implemented during the last 3 years.

 For other key staff involved in the portal development, the service provider shall conduct its own evaluation and selection process to identify the best candidates with the appropriate qualifications and experience to fulfil specific tasks and responsibilities.